Misanthropy: Types

 A further way to categorize forms of misanthropy is in relation to the type of attitude involved toward humanity.
-In this regard, Toby Svoboda distinguishes the attitudes of dislike, hate, contempt, and judgment.
+In this regard, philosopher Toby Svoboda distinguishes the attitudes of dislike, hate, contempt, and judgment.
 A misanthrope based on dislike harbors a distaste in the form of negative feelings toward other people.
-Misanthropy focusing on hatred involves an intensive form of dislike that includes the additional component of wishing ill upon others and, at times, of trying to realize this wish.
+Misanthropy focusing on hatred involves an intense form of dislike.
+It includes the additional component of wishing ill upon others and at times trying to realize this wish.
 In the case of contempt, the attitude is not based on feelings and emotions but on a more theoretical outlook.
 It leads misanthropes to see other people as worthless and look down on them while excluding themselves from this assessment.
 If the misanthropic attitude has its foundation in judgment, it is also theoretical but does not distinguish between self and others.
 It is the view that humanity is in general bad without implying that the misanthrope is in any way better than the rest.
 According to Svoboda, only misanthropy based on judgment constitutes a serious philosophical position.
-Misanthropy focusing on contempt is biased against other people while misanthropy in the form of dislike and hate is difficult to assess since these emotional attitudes often do not respond to objective evidence.
+He holds that misanthropy focusing on contempt is biased against other people while misanthropy in the form of dislike and hate is difficult to assess since these emotional attitudes often do not respond to objective evidence.